 A successful claim of this type rests upon demonstrating that your employer was aware of the risks of RSI but neglected to take steps to prevent it such as providing ergonomic equipment or allowing you to have sufficient breaks to rest your muscles.
-Proving this, and demonstrating that the work you were doing was directly responsible for your RSI, will be the job of our expert personal injury lawyers, who often call upon specialised medical witnesses to back up your claim.
+Proving this, and demonstrating that the work you were doing was directly responsible for your RSI, will be the job of your expert personal injury lawyer, who often call upon specialised medical witnesses to back up your claim.

 Will my claim be handled on a no win, no fee basis?

 The fact that most claims such as this are handled on a no win no fee basis means that the fairness of your claim is the only thing which you need to consider when deciding whether to proceed.
 You usually won’t have to pay any money before the case starts, and all the expert help and advice, including services such as filling in paperwork and negotiating with the other party, will be provided as part of your claim.